 We all come across disrespect in our lives, whether it be from our family members, coworkers, and perhaps even friends.
 Some of these comments can be expressed unknowingly or mistakenly, and some, sadly, out of an absence of a moral compass.

 However, not everything deserves a reaction.
 (Unfortunately?) sometimes you have to accept people for the way they are, and not go into combat with them every single time they express their intolerance or ignorance.
-You have to listen to your gut and figure out whether speaking up will actually influence the rude individual to change or become a better person, or if it will only spark an unproductive, snappy retort.
+You have to listen to your gut and figure out whether speaking up will actually influence the negative individual to change or become a better person, or if it will only spark an unproductive, snappy retort.

-In conclusion, speak up when necessary — Whether it be for yourself, or injustice around you, but understand that in some situations, it’s better to leave people to do the same lame sh*t they always do.
+In conclusion, speak up when necessary — Whether it be for yourself, or injustice around you, but understand that in some situations, it’s better to leave people to do the same lame shit they always do.

 “Standing up for yourself doesn’t always involve verbal confrontation.
 Sometimes it’s about not wasting energy on people who are negative.”